Zilor/TF2-Scoutzknivez-replica/README.md

 # [TF2] Scoutzknives replica
 This is a recreation of Darkimmortal publics TF2 Scoutzknivez plugin.
-I plan on including some new features along with the old ones.
+It's written from scratch.

+Unfeatures:
+*Updater support (For now)
+*Support for other games (This plugin relies heavily on features shiped with TF2)